xHotShotsx/Typology/Socionics/Models/Models-A-G/Element (Information) Dichotomies.md

 # Preface

-- The set of information elements can be defined by the intersection of a heptad of dichotomies from a system of dichotomies where the kindred relationship is invariant when mapped to a vector constructed dichotomy system
+- The set of information elements can be defined by the intersection of a heptad of dichotomies from a system of dichotomies where the kindred relationship is invariant when mapped to a vector constructed by a dichotomy system.
+For more information on which , check out Section 7 of [[A Representation-Theoretic Framework for Intertype Relations in Socionics]].

 # Tencer-Minaev System ($\mathcal{D}_{14}$)